pearepeater30/Java-Project-1/README.md

 # Java-Project-1
 **My First Java Project**

+**src/org/com1027/formative/ng00367 contains all the source code.**

+**test/org/com1027/formative/ng00367 contains all test code.
+This code was not written by me, but by my lecturers to test my source code.**

 This goal of this project is to create an employee record system.
 There are three classes: Employee, Salary and Company Position.
 This is the class diagram to describe the project:

 ![alt text](https://github.com/pearepeater30/Java-Project-1/blob/master/Capture1.PNG)